 i am indeed thank you very much - i apologise for the incredibly late response - hope this has helped ! and good luck for your interview !!! :):)

-Anonymous asked: for the art and design foundation course at DMU, i was wondering if you knew anything about it. online it says that the subjects studied include fine art painting, sculpture etc as well as fashion, textiles and so on. i was wondering whether you get to pick the areas you personally want to do or if you have to do all of them? thank you!
+Anonymous said: for the art and design foundation course at DMU, i was wondering if you knew anything about it. online it says that the subjects studied include fine art painting, sculpture etc as well as fashion, textiles and so on. i was wondering whether you get to pick the areas you personally want to do or if you have to do all of them? thank you!

 hey ! so sorry about this incredibly late reply !